Learn French idioms, plus other words and phrases, with Rosetta Stone’s award-winning app.

 écœurant – There’s no direct way to translate this adjective, but it would be something like “so gross that it makes my heart vomit.”
 Generally, however, it’s just a great way to describe anything incredibly gross or disgusting.

 la bave du crapeau n’atteint pas la blanche colombe – If the meaning of “the drool of the coffin does not reach the white dove” isn’t immediately obvious, you’re not alone.
 A more anglicized translation would be something like, “accusations/gossip can’t taint a solid reputation.”
-But in practice, and to make it even more complicated, this idiom is often used ironically.
+But in practise, and to make it even more complicated, this idiom is often used ironically.
 So, if your French progresses to the point you’re using it like a native in conversation, you’re probably flirting with true fluency.

 Rosetta Stone designs language-learning programs that build confidence in speaking and understanding French.
 Whether you’re a beginner or an intermediate French speaker looking to advance your fluency, we have you covered.
 Rosetta Stone’s Dynamic Immersion® methodology teaches you the language, not just the words—using an award-winning mobile app to deliver bite-sized lessons that help you learn Italian anytime and anywhere.

-When you first begin to learn the French language, you may be tempted to wade into memorizing long lists of vocabulary words.
-But simply memorizing words isn’t a very effective way to learn French.
+When you first begin to learn the French language, you may be tempted to wade into memorising long lists of vocabulary words.
+But simply memorising words isn’t a very effective way to learn French.
 Instead, consider first learning just a few of the most commonly used phrases and focusing on correct French pronunciation.
 After all, the goal of learning a new language is not vocabulary acquisition.
 Rather, the goal is to achieve a level of comfort and confidence needed to have conversations in French.

 You will find that there are commonly used French words and conversational phrases that make up the backbone of the language.
 Learning these common words and phrases will give you a solid foundation.
 These words and phrases are not just the greetings like “Bonjour” or “S’il vous plaît.”
 Beyond greetings, it’s also smart to learn the words that native French speakers sprinkle throughout their sentences, words such as quoi, où, qui, quand, pourquoi, and comment.
 These common words are very similar to the English words who, what, where, when, why, and how— and they will pop up often in everyday conversations.